by The Law Office of Frank Ciardi | May 28, 2020 | Criminal Defense

 First Degree Murder

 Some people, mostly government workers, are in a protected class.
 As such, murder charges are usually elevated from second to first degree.
-Additionally, people who lie in wait for an alleged victim might be guilty of first-degree murder.
+Additionally, people waiting for an alleged victim might be guilty of first-degree murder.

 Second Degree Murder